 Clearly and Simply explains difficult things the easy way.
 It helps you with data visualization and data analysis by showing you how to present data in Excel.
 For instance, it shows you how to create Excel choropleth maps, motion charts, animated charts like gapminder, or how to make cartograms in Tableau.

 Chandoo is a true gem when speaking of advanced Excel tips.
 If you want to become an Excel pro, this is the right place.
 You can learn to apply conditional formatting, perform better data analysis by making pivot tables, write and debug advanced formulas etc.

 Excel y VBA is a Spanish blog for Excel users of all levels.
-It provides you with Excel and VBA exercises and different functions examples.
+It provides you with Excel tips and tricks, VBA exercises and different functions examples.
 It also provides good tips on how to learn to use Excel for data analysis.

 Peltier Tech gives you very detailed explanations to every explicit question, providing you at the same time with a great number of screenshots.
 Although it can be hard to make waterfall charts in Excel or to set up error bars, you just need to follow the instructions and you cannot fail.

 Not a regular tip but rather a solution for solving specific Excel problems, Picture Manager for Excel from Doality is an intuitive and user-friendly add-in software for Microsoft Excel, designed largely for business users to assist the ability to remove efficiently, extract or insert bulk images (automatically sized to fit cells) from or into single and multiple Excel spreadsheets at once with just a few clicks.

 Excel Tutorials – Visual and Interactive Ways to Learn Excel